Lechlade to Newbridge

 Arriving at Newbridge

-Eventually, the path leads into Newbridge, a historic crossing where two riverside pubs sit either side of the bridge.
+Eventually, the path leads into Newbridge, a historic crossing where two riverside pubs sit on either side of the bridge.
 Built in the 13th century during the reign of King John, Newbridge is one of the oldest surviving bridges across the Thames and offers a fitting end to this section.